LukeGearty/notes/obsidian/Operating Systems/Memory Management.md

 As memory increases, memory requirements of programs increase.
 There is never enough memory.

+Computers today have a lot more memory than those of the past

+Address Spaces
 No Memory Abstraction:
 Single Process with operating system with no virtual memory:
 1. OS runs in memory from base 0 up to some point, and the user program runs on top of that